C-H-Simpson/heroic-project/README.md

 ## 2022

-Mavrogianni A, Taylor J, Milojevic A, Oikonomou E, Heaviside C, Tsoulou I, Petrou G, Symonds P, Davies M, Wilkinson P (2022).
+- Mavrogianni A, Taylor J, Milojevic A, Oikonomou E, Heaviside C, Tsoulou I, Petrou G, Symonds P, Davies M, Wilkinson P (2022).
 Urban Overheating: Heat mitigation and the impact on health.
-In: Urban Overheating and Impact on Health: An Introduction Springer, Singapore 171-180
+In: Urban Overheating and Impact on Health: An Introduction Springer, Singapore 171-180 k
-Mavrogianni A, Taylor J, Milojevic A, Oikonomou E, Heaviside C, Tsoulou I, Petrou G, Symonds P, Davies M, Wilkinson P (2022).
+- Mavrogianni A, Taylor J, Milojevic A, Oikonomou E, Heaviside C, Tsoulou I, Petrou G, Symonds P, Davies M, Wilkinson P (2022).
 Heat-related mortality in London.
 In: Urban Overheating and Impact on Health: An Introduction Springer, Singapore 171-180.
-O Brousse, C Simpson, N Walker, et al. Evidence of horizontal urban heat advection in London using six years of data from a citizen weather station network Environmental Research Letters 17 (4), 044041
+- O Brousse, C Simpson, N Walker, et al. Evidence of horizontal urban heat advection in London using six years of data from a citizen weather station network Environmental Research Letters 17 (4), 044041

 ## 2021